StewartDouglas/FundFlow/README.md

 ### FundFlow: A Bitcoin Lending Platform

-In order to run the Sails.js web application a number of dependencies must first be installed.
+In order to run this Sails.js web application a number of dependencies must first be installed.
 All of these are readily available but since some their binaries are quite large, it does not make sense to provide them with the project's source code.
 These dependencies are:

-1. Bitcoind
+####1.
+Bitcoind

 We can obtain the bitcoind source code from the Bitcoin core developers GitHub account: